mete0r/jspg/README.rst

 Note::

-   This experimental project is not maintained, actually has never grown to usable quality.
+   This ancient experimental project is not maintained, actually has never grown to usable quality.

    The OpenPGP.js project (https://github.com/openpgpjs/openpgpjs) is matured and recommended implementation.